Tensor Factor Model Estimation by Iterative Projection: Introduction

-Recently, \citet{chen2019factor} introduced a factor approach for analyzing high dimensional dynamic tensor time series in the form
+Recently, \citet{chen2022factor} introduced a factor approach for analyzing high dimensional dynamic tensor time series in the form

 where $\cX_1,...,\cX_T\in\RR^{d_1\times\cdots\times d_K}$ are the observed tensor time series, $\cM_t$ and $\cE_t$ are the corresponding signal and noise components of $\cX_t$, respectively.
 The goal is to estimate the unknown signal tensor $\cM_t$ from the tensor time series data.
-Following \citet{lam2012}, it is assumed that the signal part accommodates all dynamics, making the idiosyncratic noise $\cE_t$ uncorrelated (white) across time.
-It is further assumed that $\cM_t$ is in a lower dimensional space and has certain multilinear decomposition.
-Specifically, we assume that $\cM_t$ satisfies the following Tucker-type decomposition.
-Then model \eqref{eq:tensorfactor} can be rewritten as
+Following \citet{lam2012}, it is assumed that the signal tensor accommodates all dynamics, making the idiosyncratic noise $\cE_t$ uncorrelated (white) across time.
+It is further assumed that $\cM_t$ lives in a lower dimensional space and has certain multilinear decomposition.
+Specifically, we assume that $\cM_t$ satisfies a Tucker-type decomposition and model \eqref{eq:tensorfactor} can be written as

 where $A_k$ is the deterministic loading matrix of size $d_k\times r_k$ and $r_k\ll d_k$, and the core tensor $\cF_t$ itself is a latent tensor factor process of dimension $r_1\times\ldots \times r_K$.
 Here the $k$-mode product of $\cX\in\RR^{d_1\times d_2\times \cdots \times d_K}$ with a matrix $U\in\RR^{d_k'\times d_k}$, denoted as $\cX\times_k U$, is an order $K$-tensor of size $d_1\times \cdots \times d_{k-1} \times d_k'\times d_{k+1}\times \cdots \times d_K$ such that